Household Debt Statistics

 Still, the household debt trends reveal that some states recorded increases of more than 75%.
 Others, in contrast, saw their family debt grow by a modest 10%.
 Between 2009 and 2019, North Dakota, Texas, and South Dakota noted jumps of 76%, 59%, and 46%, respectively.
 These three US states topped the list of those whose debt increased the most.
 Nevada (3%), Illinois (3%), Connecticut (5%), and California (6%) were the states with the lowest increase in balances owed.

-13. The 45-54 age group carries the highest average household debt.
+13. As of 2020, Gen X-ers carry the highest average household debt.

 14. Households with a higher income level carry higher average balances owed.

 The more money you make, the higher your spending power.
 This leads to generating more in debt, too, as suggested by American household debt statistics.
 So, families making $290,000 and more owe, on average, $12,600.
 Households earning between $152,000 to $290,999 carry about $9,780 in debt.
 The average debts of households with incomes $95,00 to $151,999 and $59,000 to $94,999 were $6,990 and $4,910, respectively.
 Families in the income groups $35,000 to $58,999 and up to $34,999 owed, on average, $4,650 and $3,830.

 15. Over 95% of US household debt are current balances.

 The Federal Reserve Bank of New York report shows that in Q4 of 2019, 95.3% of owed balances were current debt.
 US household debt statistics show that about 1.1% were due balances of 30 days.
 Only 0.5% and 0.3% of total household debt recorded delinquency status of 60 days and 90 days.
 About 0.8% of balances owed were more than 120 days past the due date.
 Finally, approximately 2% of American family debt was severely derogatory in Q4 of 2019.

 Median US Household Debt